-SB 159 prohibits persons convicted of certain crimes against minors from holding positions on boards of education passed.
-The bill passed the Senate and awaits consideration by the House Judiciary committee.

-SB 162 establishes the Summer Feeding for All Program, which allows schools to assist with the feeding of our students during the summer break.
-The bill passed the Senate and moves to the House Education committee for consideration.

-SB 172 revises requirements of local school improvement councils.
+- SB 159 prohibits persons convicted of certain crimes against minors from holding positions on boards of education passed.
+The bill passed the Senate and awaits consideration by the House Judiciary committee. - SB 162 establishes the Summer Feeding for All Program, which allows schools to assist with the feeding of our students during the summer break.
+The bill passed the Senate and moves to the House Education committee for consideration. - SB 172 revises requirements of local school improvement councils.
 This will define the make-up of the parents on the improvement council and require the minutes of the meetings.
-The bill passed the Senate and moves to the House Education committee for consideration.

-SB 152 requires the displaying of the official US motto in public schools, pending certain criteria are met.
-The bill passed the Senate and awaits consideration by the House Education committee.
+The bill passed the Senate and moves to the House Education committee for consideration. - SB 152 requires the displaying of the official US motto in public schools, pending certain criteria are met.
+The bill passed the Senate and awaits consideration by the House Education committee. - Comm.

-Comm.
 Sub for SB 280 allows teachers in public schools to discuss certain theories.
 The bill was amended by the Senate Education committee to include "No public school board, school superintendent, or school principal shall prohibit a public school classroom teacher from discussing or answering questions from students about scientific theories of how the universe and/or life came to exist."
 It is important to note the bill is permissive, not a mandate.
+The bill passed the Senate and moves to the House for consideration. - HB 4769 clarifies the appropriate and inappropriate duties for school counselors while also providing the definition of a school counselor.
+The bill aims to allow counselors to focus more on student-centered duties and less on administrative tasks.
+The bill passed the House and awaits consideration by the Senate Education Committee. - SB 189 provides for substantial deference to state school superintendent's interpretations of school laws.
+As it is currently written, the bill states that county boards of education, county superintendents, employees of the county boards of education, and the West Virginia Public Employees' Grievance Board shall give substantial deference to the State Superintendent's interpretation of school law or rules of the State Board of Education.
+AFT-WV opposes this bill and believes it is an attack on the grievance process for school employees and their ability to resolve employee-employer disputes in an impartial venue.
 The bill passed the Senate and moves to the House for consideration.

-HB 4769 clarifies the appropriate and inappropriate duties for school counselors while also providing the definition of a school counselor.
-The bill aims to allow counselors to focus more on student-centered duties and less on administrative tasks.
-The bill passed the House and now moves to the Senate for consideration.